 For the more hipster crowds, Kush Wynwood is LoKal’s edgier, younger brother.
 LoKal classics like the LoKal burger have stuck around, but other Kush-unique dishes are provided ensuring a one-of-a-kind experience.
 The Beer Menu is extensive and offers the option for customers to buy a beer for the kitchen staff, which if for no other reason, should make you want to check out Kush.
 Lastly, Kuscher’s last beer and food joint is The Spillover, is also located in Coconut Grove and strays away from the burger and beer specialties – instead, it offers surf ‘n’ turf, paired with specialty ciders, meads, and sours.

-If you’re craving beer, burgers, or mead, any one of Matt Kuscher’s three restaurants will give you a unique taste of Miami.
+If you’re craving beer, burgers, or meat, any one of Matt Kuscher’s three restaurants will give you a unique taste of Miami.

 Tacos & Tattoos